gamiphy/android-sdk/README.md

 ## Getting started

-Gamiphy SDK needs to be initialized in Application class, you can do that by calling the init methid as shown below, and pass some required data / parameters that you can get after you signup for an account at Gamiphy. kinldy note the initilize method below.
+Gamiphy SDK needs to be initialized in Application class, you can do that by calling the init methid as shown below, and pass some required data / parameters that you can get after you signup for an account at Gamiphy.
+Kindly note the initilize method below.

 ```kotlin
       GamiBot.getInstance().init(applicationContext, botId, language).setDebug(true)